 Budo (Japanese martial arts) and spirituality.
-That’s a topic that has been in my mind for a while.
-When I began working here at Tozando, my awareness about budo and its different aspects wasn’t particularly good.
+That’s a topic that has been on my mind for a while.
+When I began working here at Tozando, my awareness of budo and its different aspects wasn’t particularly good.
 Through my work here, the training, events and moreover the budoka (practitioners) I have met from all over the world, I have come to understand how powerful budo is.

 Of course, I think every sport will help someone to connect with their spirit, but that judgement that exists around very popular sports about winning and losing can be very stressful and distracting.